Kestrel nesting habits

 Merlin vs Kestrel: Comparing These Agile Birds of Prey

 However, they don’t dig cavities by themselves.
 Merlins are smaller than kestrels, but both birds have distinct physical characteristics.American Kestrel.
-They are mottled with dark brown blotches that are more noticeable at the larger end of the egg.
+The American Kestrel is an adaptable bird when it comes to finding a home.
 It is the smallest and most delicate-looking of our falcons, with long wings and a long tail.

 American Kestrel Life History

 Cover – Nesting The American kestrel is a cavity nesting species, but does not create its own nesting cavity.
 Their tail has a single black bar at the tip.
 Hawk Mountain Sanctuary has been studying the breeding, wintering and migratory .Killdeer eggs are ovate and generally cream, tan, or yellow-gray.American Kestrels are approximately the size of a jay, with the slender, pointed wings and long tail typical for falcons.
+The male (or tercel) Kestrel has black-spotted chestnut brown upperparts and a blue-grey head and tail.
 If a potential predator, e.
 American Kestrel Nest Box Program.
 You can buy nesting boxes for these owls and other cavity nesters.Eastern Screech owls can be supported with bird boxes.
-Read on to find .
 The bird can measure anywhere from 8.
 Medieval falconers called them “lady hawks,” and noblewomen used them to hunt Sky Larks.
 The female kestrel lays a clutch of 3-7 .
 Nest box Plan and Information.American Kestrels nest in natural cavities such as old woodpecker holes, often on the edges where forest meets field.
 In the world of raptors .

 Kestrel Behavior